wredman4/Eve-TDU-Analysis/README.md

 Please note that this repository includes the SLM toolbox developed by John D'Errico (http://www.mathworks.com/matlabcentral/fileexchange/24443-slm-shape-language-modeling) in its unabrigded form (including license), which is the only condition for redistribution.
 Please see SLM documentation for more information.

-Eve TDU Analysis (ETA) has five components.
+Eve TDU Analysis (ETA) has five components:

 1) Mutual Information Analysis (MIA): MutualInformation_v3.m and MI_v3.m